muratk3n/thirdwave/en/2019/06/bancor.md

 without being in deficit, which might contradict with its internal politics]

-[More problems] According to a theory of international trade that goes back at least to David Hume, any disequilibrium is doomed to be reabsorbed by automatic adjustment mechanisms.
+According to a theory of international trade that goes back at least to David Hume, any disequilibrium is doomed to be reabsorbed by automatic adjustment mechanisms.
 In a system of freely fluctuating exchange rates, a trade surplus ought to determine an appreciation of the currency of the surplus country, thus reducing its competitiveness and contributing to rebalance its foreign trade.
-If a country throws sand in the mechanism, for example by piling up foreign exchange reserves in order to keep its exchange rate low, this will obviously hinder the correction and perpetuate the imbalance (at least until a rebalancing is achieved, more slowly and indirectly, by a greater inflation in the surplus country, or by a greater deflation in the deficit country, so as to eventually devalue the currency of the latter in real terms, if not in nominal terms).
+If a country throws sand in the mechanism, for example by piling up foreign exchange reserves in order to keep its exchange rate low, this will obviously hinder the correction and perpetuate the imbalance (at least until a rebalancing is achieved, more slowly and indirectly, by a greater inflation in the surplus country, or by a greater deflation in the deficit country, so as to eventually devalue the currency of the latter in real terms, if not in nominal terms). ...

-[..]

 A third reason for persistent imbalances is of a completely different nature, and has to do with the functioning of international capital